CriticalElement/APComputerScienceLabs/README.md

 - *Download the .zip, and extract it somewhere, and open that in your IDE.*
 - or clone the repository

-When running the code, make sure you set the working directory in your IDE to the parent directory the code is in (not src, not APComputerScienceLabs).
+If you clone the repository, when running the code, make sure you set the working directory in your IDE to the parent directory the code is in (not src, not APComputerScienceLabs).
 For example, to run `Runner.java` in `NBodySimulation/src`, you would have to make sure the working directory for that file is `NBodySimulation`.

 *IntelliJ example*: